 Michael Lesher has also been deeply involved, as a writer and a legal activist, in the issue of child sexual abuse within his own Orthodox Jewish community.
 He is now the author of (McFarland & Co., 2014).

-In addition to the new book, apart from what is contained in the publications, legal work and press entries found on this site, some of Michael Lesher’s ideas on this subject can be found in an earlier essay, “,” written some time ago but never found “suitable” for publication by editors of today’s Jewish journals or book publishers.
+In addition to that book, apart from what is contained in the publications, legal work and press entries found on this site, some of Michael Lesher’s ideas on the subject can be found in an earlier essay, “,” written some time ago but never found “suitable” for publication by editors of today’s Jewish journals or book publishers.